Hanover, the Mallard Capital of the World, is in a picturesque location along the Apple River. The town has a couple of sights worth a stop.

-Rocky Waters Vineyard (2003 W. Hanover Rd.; 815.591.9706) is two short miles east of Hanover on a ridgetop location with great views.
+Rocky Waters Vineyard (2003 W. Hanover Rd.; 815.591.9706) is two short miles east of Hanover atop a ridge with great views.
 At the tasting room, $3 will get you 5 one-ounce samples of their wine.
 Try to stop by on a Saturday evening between Memorial Day and Labor Day when they have live music.

 Mallard Fest (815.591.3512; 3rd Saturday in September) is host to a variety of challenging activities such as a duck calling contest and hitting golf balls across the Apple River into a duck painted in the grass.

 Charlie’s Place (213 S. Jefferson; 815.591.3501) is a friendly local restaurant with better-than-your-standard diner food, breakfast served any time, and homemade pie.

 If you just need a bed for a night, Rick’s Bait and Tackle (100 Jefferson St.; 815.591.2128) offers inexpensive no-frills rooms.